git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 #### Install kube prometheus stack

 The Kube Prometheus Stack provides a complete monitoring solution.
-Lets deploy it in our cluster.
+Lets deploy this on the EKS cluster.

-1. Get the grafana password, which we are going to use during helm install.
+1. Get the Grafana password, which we are going to use during helm install.

 :::code[]{language=bash showLineNumbers=true showCopyAction=true}
 SECRET_NAME=$(aws secretsmanager list-secrets --query 'SecretList[?contains(Name, `oss-grafana`)].Name' --output text)